HeeL/gruming-api/README.md

 ```

-If you want to run only tests, without any additional checks, to make it as fast as possible, run `npm run test:quick`.
+If you just want to run quickly only unit tests without any additional checks, run `npm run test:unit`.
+In this case you won't need to run a mongod instance.

 # Contribute